Control (video game): Marketing

 In May 2017, Remedy announced that they had partnered with 505 Games to publish the game, then codenamed "P7".
 505 provided marketing and publishing support and a fund of €7.75 million to assist the game's development, while Remedy retained the intellectual property rights to Control.
 In the press release, Remedy revealed that the game will have complex gameplay mechanics and that it will be a "longer term experience" than its previous games.
 P7 was being worked on by Remedy alongside two other projects.
 The game was officially revealed at Sony Interactive Entertainment's E3 2018 press conference.

-The game was released on 27 August 2019 for PlayStation 4, Windows, and Xbox One.
+Control was released for PlayStation 4, Windows, and Xbox One on 27 August 2019.
 Epic Games had secured a year-long exclusivity deal for Control on the Epic Games Store with Digital Bros, the parent of 505 Games, for €9.49 million (US$10.5 million).

 On 27 August 2020, the first anniversary of the game's release, Control: Ultimate Edition was released via Steam, including the base game, both the "Foundation" and "AWE" expansions, and the additional free updates.
 Control: Ultimate Edition launched on the Epic Games Store, GOG.com, PlayStation 4 and Xbox One on 10 September 2020, and on PlayStation 5 and Xbox Series X/S on 2 February 2021.
 Players who owned the Ultimate Edition on PlayStation 4 or Xbox One were able to update their version to the newer consoles for free.
 505 Games stated that while they looked to find a free upgrade path that would work for all users but that there was "some form of blocker and those blockers meant that at least one group of players ended up being left out of the upgrade for various reasons."
 The PlayStation 5 and Xbox Series X/S versions and updates were delayed until early 2021 in an announcement just prior to the consoles' launches in November 2020 to improve the quality of the product.
 Digital versions were released on 2 February 2021, and retail copies on 2 March 2021.
 The Ultimate Edition was also released for Amazon Luna on 20 January 2022.

 Cloud gaming-based versions of the game were released for Amazon Luna and Nintendo Switch on 20 October 2020 and 28 October 2020, respectively.
 It was the first cloud-based game released on the Switch outside of Japan.
 Control was released on Google Stadia in July 2021.
+A version for macOS was released on 26 March 2025.